How to File LLC Taxes in Illinois? (A Complete Guide)

 An LLC's owners elect to have their LLC regarded for tax purposes as a C corporation by submitting Form 2553 to the IRS [2].

 Like practically every other state, Illinois levies corporate income taxes.
-Illinois's corporate income tax rate is 5.25% of the federal taxable income, subject to changes.
+Illinois's corporate income tax rate is 9.5%, which includes a 7% base corporate income tax and a 2.5% personal property replacement tax.

 Federal Taxes for Illinois LLCs